NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 - Each additional diagnosed mental illness would cause a loss of ~5 hours per 2 weeks.
 - On a subjective 10 point scale, answers to the question ("During the past 14 days, how much did mental health problems affect your productivity while you were working?") increase by ~2 points if the respondent perceives they have at least 1 mental condition.

 In total, we run 12 regressions, which are fully documented below.
-The casual reader is welcome to skip them, and continue to the next section.
+The casual reader is welcome to skip them and continue to the next section.

 ```